-REQUEST FOR APPOINTMENT the following findings and determinations are made under the applicable laws and regulations: There is a clear and convincing need to appoint a contracting officer for the following reasons (quantify where practicable and indicate proposed limits of the warrant): [501.603-3(b)(1)(ii)] The nominee contracting officer is: .
+REQUEST FOR APPOINTMENT he following findings and determinations are ma .
+There is a clear and convincing need to appo indicate proposed limits of the warrant): [501.603-3(b)(1)(ii)] The nominee contracting officer is: .
 The nominee contracting officer will occupy execution of procurement contracts and/or n The nominee's attached Personal Qualifications nodifications, sales agreements, or leases: • ining meet the established GSA minimum ience requirements and requires scheduling qualifications for training and experience, .
 The nominee's knowledge of the Federal Acq Executive Orders, and regulations affecting p appointment. • .
 The nominee's business acumen, judgment, ch aracter, reputation, and ethics are found.
 7. The nominee is well qualified for the appoint SUPERVISOR'S SIGNATURE TYPED NAME AND TITLE CONTRACTING ACTIVITY DATE WARRANT BOARD MEMBERS TYPED NAME AND TITLE SIGNATURES ACTION DATE CONCUR DISAPPROVE · CONCUR DISAPPROVE ☐ CONCUR ☐ DISAPPROVE